marco-prontera/vite-plugin-css-injected-by-js/README.md

 The default behavior of this plugin takes all the CSS code of your application directly to the entrypoint generated.
 The `relativeCSSInjection` if configured to `true` will inject the CSS code of every entrypoint to the relative importer.

+**Set this option to `true` if you are using the multiple entry point option of Rollup.**
+_Future release can have an advanced behavior where this options will be configured to true automatically by sniffing user configurations._

 If a CSS code it's not injected inside some JS a warning will be showed.
 To disable this warning set `suppressUnusedCssWarning` to `true`.